PX4/PX4-Devguide/en/setup/building_px4.md

 ```

-### Parrot Bebop
+### Parrot  2

-Support for the [Parrot Bebop](https://docs.px4.io/en/flight_controller/bebop.html) is at an early stage and should be used very carefully.
+Support for the [Parrot Bebop 2](https://docs.px4.io/en/flight_controller/bebop.html) is at an early stage and should be used very carefully.

 #### Build
 ```sh